 Over 300 different expressions

 We established that people have multiple ways of expressing themselves.
 For example, when talking about extreme weather, people can be using different words to describe the situation.
 They can refer to a multitude of words including snowstorm, extreme wind, slippery roads, ice or freezing.
 Therefore, our search constituted over 300 different weather related words and expressions.
 The advantage of PublicSonar is that this does not have to be done manually, but with a single click.
+Wondering how you can easily search social media for relevant messages about disasters?
+Join our webinar on 3 February and learn from even more examples how to do so.

 Over the course of a week, we collected publicly available information about Storm Darcy.
 The outcome was over 120 thousand messages about the storm, snowfall, ice, and extreme weather.
 The scope of the search includes the Netherlands only.
 Citizens shared opinions, pictures, videos and locations.
 The result is an enormous information overload.
 It is manually impossible to sift through this abundance of data.